ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-captions.md

 # Image captions

-The {@link module:image/imagecaption~ImageCaption} plugin lets you add captions to images by adding support for the `<figcaption>` element.
+The {@link module:image/imagecaption~ImageCaption} plugin lets you add captions to images by providing support for the `<figcaption>` element.

 ## Demo